National European Social Movement

 The National European Social Movement (NESB, Nationaal Europese Sociale Beweging) was a Dutch neo-Nazi party, founded in 1953 as the political arm of the Stichting Oud Politieke Delinquenten ("Foundation for Political Delinquents"), and disbanded by a ruling of the Dutch Supreme Court in 1955.

-Since the Second World War, three parties have been disbanded by court order in the Netherlands.
+Since the Second World War, three parties have been forbidden by court order in the Netherlands.
 The other two parties are the Nederlandse Volks-Unie (NVU, Dutch People's Union) and Centre Party '86.

 The NESB was founded by Paul van Tienen, a former Waffen-SS commandant in the Wiking Division, and Jan Wolthuis, a former NSB member.
+After the NESB was banned, Van Tienen and Wolthuis were each sentenced to two months in prison for running an organization which was considered a successor to the NSB.